It is

-rare that there exists a sufficiently long term history
+is rare that there exists a sufficiently long-term history

 of accurate measurements of extreme storm generated winds,